MrRobotical/shopify-theme-sandbox/README.md

 :star: Star this on GitHub if you got any value out of this :smile:

+Note:
-A Shopify 2.0 theme learning sandbox, built and modified from Dawn, showcasing extensive customizations and features to enhance user experience and functionality.
-Explore custom fonts, dynamic banners, metafields, checkout enhancements, and SEO optimizations.
-Perfect for learning and demonstrating advanced Shopify theme development techniques.
+This Shopify 2.0 theme, built and modified from Dawn, showcases extensive customizations and features to enhance user experience and functionality.
+It includes custom fonts, dynamic banners, metafields, checkout enhancements, and SEO optimizations, making it perfect for learning and demonstrating advanced Shopify theme development techniques.

+This is not a production-ready theme but an ongoing learning sandbox.
+Certain areas would need refactoring, including significant CSS improvements, before pushing to production.

 ![dawn-customized](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-homepage.png)